lucianokogut/lucianokogut/README.md

 ### Hi there 👋

-- 🔭 I am currently working in the education area, working on projects for training and mentoring IT/Dev professionals
+- 🔭 I'm currently working in the education area, working on projects for training and mentoring IT/Dev professionals

 - 🌱 I'm currently learning about cloud computing projects